 Her recent post on the death of Satoru Nishita, her grandfather, and Bert Tom, one of her mentors, provides an introduction to her work and an example of what to expect when you subscribe.
 Here are a couple of excerpts:

-This was a statement that was perfectly me: a bit dramatic.
+My grandfather, Satoru Nishita, and my mentor Bert Tom died last week.
+I sent a text to a Korean American pastor friend of mine saying, “All these old guys are leaving us.”This, of course, was not meant to be a theological statement.This was a statement that was perfectly me: a bit dramatic.
 I am struggling with the passing of a generation of Asian Americans who faced racism and the assorted foibles of their professions with dignity.
 The generation of my grandparents, born in the U.S. but imprisoned by its own government for being of Japanese descent during World War II, is a generation that left a profound imprint on my generation and my mother’s generation, and it is slipping away before we get a chance to hear all the stories.